Punctuation: Medieval

 Punctuation developed dramatically when large numbers of copies of the Bible started to be produced.
 These were designed to be read aloud, so the copyists began to introduce a range of marks to aid the reader, including indentation, various punctuation marks (diple, paragraphos, simplex ductus), and an early version of initial capitals (litterae notabiliores).
 Jerome and his colleagues, who translated the Bible into Latin, the Vulgate (c.
 AD 400), employed a layout system based on established practices for teaching the speeches of Demosthenes and Cicero.
 Under his layout per cola et commata every sense-unit was indented and given its own line.
 This layout was solely used for biblical manuscripts during the 5th–9th centuries, but was abandoned in favor of punctuation.

 In the 7th–8th centuries Irish and Anglo-Saxon scribes, whose native languages were not derived from Latin, added more visual cues to render texts more intelligible.
 Irish scribes introduced the practice of word separation.
-Likewise, insular scribes adopted the distinctiones system while adapting it for minuscule script (so as to be more prominent) by using not differing height but rather a differing number of marks—aligned horizontally (or sometimes triangularly)—to signify a pause's duration: one mark for a minor pause, two for a medium one, and three for a major one.
-Most common were the punctus, a comma-shaped mark, and a 7-shaped mark (comma positura), often used in combination.
+Likewise, insular scribes adopted the distinctiones system while adapting it for minuscule script (so as to be more prominent) by using not differing height but rather a differing number of marks – aligned horizontally (or sometimes triangularly) – to signify a pause's duration: one mark for a minor pause, two for a medium one, and three for a major one.
+Most common were the punctus, a comma-shaped mark, and the comma positura, a 7-shaped mark (usually called the "Tironian et", equivalent to a modern ampersand), often used in combination.
 The same marks could be used in the margin to mark off quotations.

 In the late 8th century, a different system emerged in France under the Carolingian dynasty.
 Originally indicating how the voice should be modulated when chanting the liturgy, the positurae migrated into any text meant to be read aloud, and then to all manuscripts.
 Positurae first reached England in the late 10th century, probably during the Benedictine reform movement, but was not adopted until after the Norman conquest.
 The original positurae were the punctus, marking a minor pause within the sentence, punctus elevatus, marking a major pause within the sentence, punctus versus, marking the end of a declarative sentence, and punctus interrogativus, marking the end of an interrogative sentence.
 A fifth symbol, the punctus flexus was added in the 10th century to indicate a pause of a value between the punctus and punctus elevatus.
 In the late 11th/early 12th century, the punctus versus disappeared and was taken over by the simple punctus (now with two distinct values).

 The late Middle Ages saw the addition of the virgula suspensiva (slash or slash with a midpoint dot), which was often used in conjunction with the punctus for different types of pauses.
 Direct quotations were marked with marginal diples, as in Antiquity, but from at least the 12th century, scribes also began entering diples (sometimes double) within the column of text.